First published 8th April 2015, last updated 11th May 2018.

-The January issue comprises updating activity across seven of the Uniclass tables.
-This is the latest in the three-monthly updating programme which follows the October issue and publication of the Project Management table.
+This is the latest in the three-monthly updating programme and includes updates to seven tables.
 Between updates, we liaise regularly with a growing number of individuals and organisations using the tables, to provide support and assist with requests for new codes.

 We are grateful to all the organisations we have worked with for their input.
 As we share details of this activity, industry professionals can learn more about who else is using the tables and what purposes they are using them for, and the range of changes to expect and why.

 The work of maintaining and enhancing Uniclass 2015 to continually support the needs of those operating in the built environment is an ongoing exercise.
 We welcome comment and input from all sectors in the construction industry via uniclass2015@theNBS.com.